franckvalot/opencell-website-test/content/_index.md

   subtitle: >-
     OUR PLATFORM IS ADAPTED FOR ALL INDUSTRIES AND ALL BUSINESS SIZES.
 IT WORKS IN B2C, B2B AND B2BC
-  title: Our main industries.
+  title: Our framework is tailored for multiple industries.
-separator5: {}
+separator5:
+  description: Our customers
+  number: '05'
 ourcustomers:
   button: Discover our customers
   logos: